lemduc/CV_lemduc/README.md

 # CV of Duc Minh Le
-My CV
+My most update to date CV, based on https://github.com/posquit0/Awesome-CV

-Updated: Aug 2017
+Updated: May 2023